SPECIAL PURPOSE LOCAL OPTION SALES TAX

 HOW LONG WILL SPLOST FUNDS BE COLLECTED?

 Several factors determine the length of time that SPLOST may be imposed.
-In general, the tax may be levied for up to five years.
+In general, the tax may be levied for up to six years.

 UNDERGROUND CABLE INSTALLATION